witchstit/witchst.it/survival_guide.md

 ### Firewood and Fires
 - **Do not bring firewood from outside Pine County.** It is illegal to transport firewood across county lines in Minnesota unless it is MDA certified, heat-treated firewood.
 Emerald ash borer and spongy moth are spreading because people are moving infested firewood.
 Protect our trees and [be informed](https://www.mda.state.mn.us/plants-insects/firewood-information).
 - **You can pre-order firewood** and it will be ready for you when you arrive.
 Check the [Event Details](https://witchst.it/event_details.html) page for more info.
-- If you prefer to pick up firewood on your way, here's where to go-
+- If you prefer to pick up firewood on your way, here's where to go:
   - Victory Gas Station, Exit 191 / 325 Quarry Pl, Sandstone, MN 55072
   - Banning Junction Gas Station, Exit 195 / 60684 MN-23, Finlayson, MN 55735
 - **You can purchase firewood at the event,** but it will not be available 24/7.
 There will be a sign at firewood sales telling you the daily hours and/or when the next shipment is coming in.